ome/omero-guide-introduction/docs/annotate.rst

       |image1b|

    - You can attach any type of file using this function.
-If you select a file from your local hierarchy, the feature will upload that file to the OMERO.server and save it there.
+If you select a file from your local filesystem using the ``Browse`` button, the feature will upload that file to the OMERO.server and save it there.
 The content of ``.pdf``, ``CSV`` and plain text files is also searchable in OMERO.

 #.
 Remove a File Attachment.